maltezacharias/kga-web-frontend/README.md

 of which will depend on the backend (see above).

 Also I always wanted to try to create an angular SPA...

-## Participation

-Seriously?
-You found this repository, read up until this point *AND* would like to contribute?
-Please contact me ASAP ;)